HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

   sql_file="service_worker_rank.sql"
 ) }}

 The primary way to cache resources within a Service Worker is by using the *CacheStorage API*.
-This allows a developer to create a custom cache strategy for any requests passing through the worker; some well-known ones are Stale-While-Revalidate, Cache Falling Back to Network, Network Falling Back to Cache, and Cache Only.
-In recent years it has become even easier to adopt those strategies through the increased popularity of [Workbox](https://developers.google.com/web/tools/workbox/modules/workbox-strategies), which helps you decide what cache you want to plug and play.
+This allows a developer to create a custom cache strategy for any requests passing through the worker; some well-known ones are *stale-while-revalidate*, *Cache Falling Back to Network*, *Network Falling Back to Cache*, and *Cache Only*.
+In recent years it has become even easier to adopt those strategies thanks to the increased popularity of [Workbox](https://developers.google.com/web/tools/workbox/modules/workbox-strategies), which helps you decide what cache you want to plug and play.

 ## Headers adoption

 With both a CDN and the Browser, HTTP Headers are the primary toolkit a developer must master to properly cache resources.
-Headers are simply instructions read during the HTTP Request or Response, and a few of them help control the cache strategy used.
+Headers are simply instructions read during the HTTP Request or Response, and some of them help control the cache strategy used.

 The caching-related headers, or the absence of them, tell the browser or CDN three essential pieces of information:
 - **Cacheability**: Is this content cacheable?